natanaelwgm/2025w-PromedUI-NLPCC-Ganjil20242025/class4-assignment.md

 ### Task 3: Embedding Analysis

 With your text data now represented as embeddings, perform **at least one** of the following analyses.
 The live coding session (`nlpcc25_livecoding_week4.ipynb`) demonstrated some of these techniques (e.g., smart search, clustering).
-Refer also to OpenAI's embedding documentation or the Gemini API tutorials linked in `class4-outline.md` for more ideas.
+Refer also to OpenAI's embedding documentation (details in `openai_embedding_ref.pdf`) or the Gemini API tutorials linked in `class4-outline.md` for more ideas.

 1.  **Choose ONE Analysis (minimum):**
     * **A. Semantic Search (Smart Search):**